 When you retain our firm, Cavanagh Law Group will act immediately to preserve and obtain all relevant evidence, including video, dispatch records and other data.
 We will prepare your case element by element, working diligently from the start of your case to its conclusion.
 If you have been seriously injured, we will take particular care to identify your current and future medical needs, so that we can include those in our compensation demand.
 Cavanagh Law Group will seek maximum compensation for you.

-Some of our sample metra accident settlements include:
+Some of our sample Metra accident settlements include:

 - Kuk v.
 Metra

-Settlement: $1,800,000 - On Sunday, October 12, 2003, Kathryn Kuk, Steven Kuk and Megan Kuk were passengers on a Metra train that was transporting passengers from Chicago to Joliet, Illinois.
+Settlement: $1,800,000 — On Sunday, October 12, 2003, Kathryn Kuk, Steven Kuk and Megan Kuk were passengers on a Metra train that was transporting passengers from Chicago to Joliet, Illinois.
 As the Metra train approached the intersection of Federal Street and 47th Street in Chicago, the train's engineer missed a red stop light.
 The train derailed at a speed of 68 mph, where the maximum speed was 10 mph.
-As a result of the derailment, Kathryn Kuk sustained an aggravation of a preexisting spinal cord condition, Grade II Spondylolisthesis.
+As a result of the derailment, Kathryn Kuk sustained an aggravation of a pre-existing spinal cord condition, Grade II Spondylolisthesis.
 Kathryn required two fusion surgeries and also had a permanent spinal cord pain stimulator implanted.
 Steven and Megan sustained minor injuries and were treated and released.

 On August 13, 2012, Cavanagh Law Group partners, Tim Cavanagh and Matt Rundio, went to trial in front of Judge Michael Panter in the Circuit Court of Cook County.
 While Metra admitted liability it contested the nature and extent of Kathryn Kuk's injuries.
-After a jury was selected, Kuk's attorneys presented numerous doctors who testified about Kathryn's injuries, surgeries and preexisting condition.
-On the 5th day of trial the parties settled for $1.8 million.
+After a jury was selected, Kuk's attorneys presented numerous doctors who testified about Kathryn's injuries, surgeries and pre-existing condition.
+On the fifth day of trial the parties settled for $1.8 million.

 Contact Our Chicago Metra Accident Attorneys